springfall2008/batpred/docs/config-yml-settings.md

 The following are entity names in HA for GivTCP, assuming you only have one inverter and the entity names are standard then it will be auto discovered

 - **num_inverters** - If you increase this above 1 you must provide multiple of each of these entities
-- **geserial** - This is a helper regular expression to find your serial number, if it doesn't work edit it manually or change individual entities to match:
+- **geserial** - This is a helper regular expression to find your serial number, if it doesn't work edit it manually or change individual entities to match.

 ## Historical data